nemikor-solutions/blue-owl-core/README.md

 Blue Owl talks to owlcms using MQTT messages.
 The full list of messages supported by owlcms is documented: [MQTT messages](https://owlcms.github.io/owlcms4/#/MQTTMessages).

-## Installation

-An MQTT server must be visible to both owlcms and Blue Owl.
-Typically the MQTT server is installed on the same computer as owlcms.
-See [Installing](Installing.md) for details

-## About the name
+## About the names

 Should you wonder,  OWL stands for is Olympic Weightlifting.
 Blue is the color of the official's suits, and the name is a salute to their keen eyes.
+Johnny-Five is a take on the [Johnny 5](https://robotics.fandom.com/wiki/Johnny_5) sentient robot from the Short-Circuit movie.

 ## License